 Aqueduct in city

 There were at least two cities named Caesarea in the first century A.D.
-One was located near the springs that fed the Jordan river and was visited by Jesus and his disciples (Matthew 16:13).
-The other, called Caesarea Maritima, is located on the shores of the Mediterranean sea.
-It is the place where the apostle Paul was left in prison for two years.
-This city was also the place where a Roman Centurion named Cornelius became the first non-Jewish convert to Christianity (Acts 10).
+The first one was was located near the springs that fed the Jordan river and was visited by Jesus and his disciples (Matthew 16:13).
+It was the place where the apostle Peter declared the Jesus was the Christ, the Messiah of mankind (see Luke 9).

 Caesarea Maritima was built around 25 to 13 B.C. and named by Herod the Great in honor of Roman emperor Caesar Augustus.
 Jewish historian Josephus wrote about the building and completion of the city.
-In 13 B.C.
-Caesarea became the Roman civilian and military capital of Judea and the official residence of Roman procurators (governors) such as Pontius Pilate and Antonius Felix.
+In 13 B.C. it became the Roman civilian and military capital of Judea and the official residence of Roman procurators (governors) such as Pontius Pilate and Antonius Felix.

 The Jews, before Felix, accuse apostle Paul of various crimes which they cannot prove (Acts 25:7).
 Governor Felix, in spite of his innocence, keeps Paul a prisoner in the hope that a BRIBE will be offered to secure his release (Acts 24:26 - 27).
 To facilitate the possibility of a bribe Felix gives him liberties such as not being bound and the right to have people visit him or provide for his needs.
 A bribe, however, never comes.
 Paul is kept a prisoner under Felix from early Summer 58 A.D. to early Autumn 60 A.D. until Festus is named the new governor.

-It is before Festus that Paul, as a Roman citizen, requests that his case be heard by Caesar himself.
+It is before Festus that Paul, as a Roman citizen, requests in Caesarea that his case be heard by Caesar himself.
 His request is granted and he is taken to Rome by a Centurion.
 His travel to Rome is considered his fourth missionary journey.